w3c/wai-wcag-supplemental/content/about.md

 ## About Cognitive Accessibility Design Patterns

-The Design Patterns focus on reducing barriers experienced by people with cognitive and learning disabilities.
-The Patterns describe what to do in order to improve accessibility and explain how this helps when applied.
-Examples are also provided.
+This guidance provides a set of "Objectives" for reducing barriers experienced by people with cognitive and learning disabilities.
+The Objectives provide an overview and include a set of Design Patterns.
+Each Pattern explains what to do in order to improve accessibility, how this helps when applied, and includes examples.

-Related Design Patterns are grouped into Objectives.
-The Objectives provide a high level overview of the areas where people experience cognitive accessibility barriers.

-The Design Patterns and Objectives are drawn from the more comprehensive document “[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)”.
+The Objectives and Design Patterns are drawn from the more comprehensive document “[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)”.
 This provides additional background, user stories, personas, a glossary, and other guidance.

 ### Related Resources